Alhambra Watch (平安表行)

-In November 1987, two masked robbers with guns stormed into the Alhambra branch on Nathan Road (by then known as Pioneer Centre) and took 39 Baume & Mercier watches and 35 Rolex watches worth a total of $1.5 million.
+In November 1987, two masked robbers with guns stormed into the Alhambra branch at the Pioneer Centre on Nathan Road and took 39 Baume & Mercier watches and 35 Rolex watches worth a total of $1.5 million.
 (WKYP, 1987-11-21)

-A native of Foshn, Chiu was the son in law of famous Chinese doctor Lee Kwong-hoi (李广海, 1894-1972).
-Outside of the watch business, he was active in community affairs, having served on various committees in Sham Shui Po for which he was awarded a medal of honor from the Queen in 1981.
+When Frank Chiu couldn’t find the right neon signs for his watch stores, he started his own Alhambra neonlight business to make his own signs and signs for other businesses.
+Outside of business, Frank Chiu was active in community affairs, having served on various committees in Sham Shui Po for which he was awarded a medal of honor from the Queen in 1981.
 He co-founded the HK Chiu Clan Association and helped to acquire its premise in 1983.

 Sources (other than those cited above):